Best 3D Printer for Beginners UK 2026

 1. All-metal hotend: Lets you print PETG and TPU (if your printer doesn't already have one) 2.
 PEI spring steel bed: Prints release easily when cool, no more scraping 3. **Better filament:** eSun PLA+ or Polymaker PolyTerra are a clear step up from Amazon Basics 4.
 LED light bar: So you can actually see what's printing

-See our upgrade guide for what's actually worth the money and in what order.
+See my upgrade guide for what's actually worth the money and in what order.

 Everything above covers FDM printers (the ones using filament spools).
 Resin printers are a different technology: